anshadkt/Chess/README.md

 # Chess
-A simple and Powerfull Chess
+A simple app to play chess